Value proposition: what it is and how to create one

 Value proposition examples

 Real examples help you understand how to apply value proposition principles to your own business.
-Here are three small business examples across different industries:
+Here are 5 small business examples across different industries.

-Landscaping business: "We use native plants to create natural, low-maintenance landscapes that thrive in your local climate."
+Landscaping business: "Native plants create natural, low-maintenance landscapes that thrive in your local climate."

-Bookkeeping service: "We handle your books weekly so you always know where your business stands financially."
+Bookkeeping service: "Your books are handled weekly so you always know where your business stands financially."

 Online fitness coaching: "Personalised workout plans that fit your schedule, delivered to your phone each week."